Machiavellianism

 Can Machiavellians change?

-It is possible for individuals with Machiavellian traits to change, but it can be challenging.
+Individuals with Machiavellian traits can change, but it can be challenging.
 Personal growth and change often require self-awareness and motivation.
 While some may become less Machiavellian over time, deep-seated traits are typically resistant to significant change.

 Do Machiavellians like attention?